nham/wabbo/drafts/2015-04-22-topology_intro.md

 ## Here's the problem

-The problem is there's a whole mess of definitions and proofs you have to learn.
+The problem is that to continue learning this topic there's a whole mess of definitions and proofs you have to learn.
 This is because scholarship is hard and life is unfair.

 ## Interior, closure, closed sets.